giraud/reasonml-idea-plugin/README.md

 Note: To edit your `idea[64].vmoptions` you can do it from the console, or via the menu `help > Edit Custom VM Options`.

+:exclamation: you can omit the `reasonReformatOnSave` property if you don't want it, because refmt integration is not ready yet.
+You can still use keyboard mapping.

 ### Linux

 - Install [reason-cli](https://github.com/reasonml/reason-cli)